Optimal Policy Choices Under Uncertainty: Social Welfare Optimization

 in the sense that given $E_\pi[\nabla w]$, the planner who knows consideration set $V$ can solve for the optimal local spending rule.
 Because $\mu$ and the $\eta_j$'s are assumed known by the planner, the planner only additionally needs to know the posterior mean benefit and net cost of each policy to construct the posterior expected gradient.
-Importantly, thanks to the local focus, it suffices to know the welfare and budget impacts of individual marginal policy changes rather than the joint impacts of changing all policies simultaneously.
-Consequently, the local approach is directly compatible with the many empirical estimates of effects of individual policy changes.
+As discussed in Section \ref{sec_2.2}, the local problem depends only on the impacts of individual marginal policy changes rather than the joint impacts of changing all policies simultaneously.
+Consequently, the local approach is directly compatible with the many empirical estimates of individual policy changes.

 \paragraph{Researcher sufficient statistic} A researcher who has compiled benefit and net cost estimates for a set of policies and would like to assist the planner in making optimal policy choices may not know the parameters of the oracle planner's local problem like $\mu$, welfare weights $\eta_j$, or the consideration set $V$.
 Crucially, the sufficiency of posterior mean benefits and net costs for the planner to construct the posterior expected gradient means that the researcher only needs to report to the planner the set of posterior mean benefits and net costs,